Riskified (NYSE:RSKD) Rating Lowered to Neutral at Piper Sandler

-RSKD has been the topic of a number of other research reports.
-Truist Securities initiated coverage on Riskified in a research note on Monday, August 23rd.
+Other analysts have also issued research reports about the company.
+Credit Suisse Group assumed coverage on Riskified in a research note on Monday, August 23rd.
+They issued an outperform rating and a $33.00 price target on the stock.
+Truist initiated coverage on Riskified in a research note on Monday, August 23rd.
 They issued a buy rating and a $35.00 price objective on the stock.
 Truist Financial initiated coverage on Riskified in a research note on Monday, August 23rd.
 They issued a buy rating and a $35.00 price objective on the stock.
-William Blair started coverage on Riskified in a research note on Monday, August 23rd.
-They issued an outperform rating on the stock.
-KeyCorp cut their price target on Riskified from $35.00 to $25.00 and set an overweight rating on the stock in a research note on Tuesday, November 2nd.
-Finally, Barclays started coverage on Riskified in a research note on Monday, August 23rd.
-They set an overweight rating and a $33.00 price target on the stock.
-Three analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company.
-Based on data from MarketBeat.com, the stock has a consensus rating of Buy and an average price target of $28.88.
+KeyCorp reduced their price objective on Riskified from $35.00 to $25.00 and set an overweight rating on the stock in a research note on Tuesday, November 2nd.
+Finally, Barclays initiated coverage on Riskified in a research note on Monday, August 23rd.
+They issued an overweight rating and a $33.00 price objective on the stock.
+Three equities research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company currently has a consensus rating of Buy and an average price target of $28.88.

-A number of institutional investors and hedge funds have recently modified their holdings of RSKD.
-Migdal Insurance & Financial Holdings Ltd. acquired a new position in shares of Riskified during the 3rd quarter worth about $15,739,000.
-UBS Group AG bought a new position in Riskified during the 3rd quarter worth approximately $547,000.
-Millennium Management LLC acquired a new position in Riskified during the third quarter valued at approximately $4,252,000.
-Bullseye Asset Management LLC acquired a new position in Riskified during the third quarter valued at approximately $1,038,000.
-Finally, Citadel Advisors LLC acquired a new position in Riskified during the third quarter valued at approximately $9,961,000.
-Hedge funds and other institutional investors own 7.03% of the company’s stock.
+Several institutional investors and hedge funds have recently modified their holdings of RSKD.
+Stratos Wealth Partners LTD. acquired a new position in shares of Riskified during the third quarter valued at $291,000.
+Phoenix Holdings Ltd. acquired a new position in shares of Riskified during the third quarter valued at $142,253,000.
+Commonwealth Equity Services LLC acquired a new position in shares of Riskified during the third quarter valued at $309,000.
+New York State Common Retirement Fund acquired a new position in shares of Riskified during the third quarter valued at $635,000.
+Finally, Kornitzer Capital Management Inc. KS acquired a new position in shares of Riskified during the third quarter valued at $19,933,000.
+7.03% of the stock is currently owned by institutional investors and hedge funds.

 About Riskified